Jeanette Murphy

-Jeanette McLenaghan (born September 8, 1983, as Jeanette Murphy) is a Canadian curler from Quispamsis, New Brunswick.
+Jeanette McLenaghan (born September 8, 1983) is a Canadian curler from Quispamsis, New Brunswick.

 Career

 Murphy curled at the Canadian Junior Curling Championships in 2003 with her longtime teammate Rebecca Atkinson.
 She also curled at the Scotties Tournament of Hearts in 2007 & 2012.

 Personal life

 Murphy is the sister of six time Nova Scotia champion curler, Jamie Murphy.
-She got married in 2014 and had three kids in 2016.
+She married in 2014 and had three children in 2016.